iagsalazar1-cs/iagsalazar1-cs/README.md

 - **Mail n' Trail:** I analyzed Splunk logs to investigate suspicious honeypot activity and uncover the source of malicious downloads.

 **Hands-On Labs**

 - **Splunk Dashboard and Alert Creation:** This project involved customizing Splunk dashboards for HTTP 404 error visualization and configuring real-time alerts.

 - **Wazuh Deployment in VirtualBox - FIM, Custom Rules, and Active Response:** This project set up a Wazuh SIEM in VirtualBox, covering FIM, custom threat detection, and automated active response.

-- **Wazuh Deployment in VirtualBox - Windows 10 Agent & Log Management:**
+- **Wazuh Deployment in VirtualBox - Windows 10 Agent & Log Management:** This project set up a Wazuh agent on a Windows 10 VM, covering FIM, custom rules, and active responses, along with log retention policies.

 - **Network Attack Investigation in Wireshark:**

 [**Network Administration & Labs**](https://github.com/your-username/Network-Administration-&-Labs) **(In progress...)**

 This repository showcases my hands-on experience in Cisco switch and router configuration, VLANs, and firewall rule management with pfSense and Suricata.

 - Essential Switch Configuration